 Jon was diagnosed with cancer in early 2020, just a month before the world shut down from the pandemic.
 Business adaptations happened quickly and our community supported us in what would become very limited growing seasons for the next two years.
 Jon's courage never wavered, even with a terminal diagnosis, and he continued to work through the end of our 2021 farm stand season, making a CSA delivery on the last morning of his life.

 Jon died suddenly on August 25, 2021 without warning or goodbyes.
 It is a loss unimaginable to so many who were tethered to his heart threads.
 His contributions to the farming community, and the community in which he lived, will hold fast for a very long time.

 As we know so well, the world doesn't stop moving.
 Seasons will continually change, and the farm will come back to life in some way.
 We are currently searching for the next passionate farmer to take over here at 93 Wood Lane.
 It's truly a remarkable spot with rich history, and deserves to be tended with full focus and fervor.
 Jon's spirit will forever be here, but I have realized that this chapter, this BEAUTIFUL chapter of our lives, has quietly come to a close for my family.
 I'd say 22 years is a pretty good run, and I thank each and every one of you for supporting us throughout our time here.

-The Wood family farm has been a destination for generations.
+The Wood family farm has been an iconic destination for generations.
 The farm stand on Rte.
 7 has changed a bit over the years, but has always retained its nostalgic charm for visitors.
 Once the site of a restaurant, gas station and garden market, there were also cabins situated along the edge of the pond where you could escape the bustle of the big city.
-The Wood family also operated a dairy farm here, and the big red barns remain in use today, although not for cows.
-We love hearing stories of your memories of Wood’s and we’re honored to continue to keep this special place full of life.
+The Wood family also operated a dairy farm here, and the big red barns remain visible and in use today.
+Customers love sharing stories of their memories of Wood’s and it was our honor to keep this special place full of life.